rsyncOSX/RsyncOSXdocs/content/post/RsyncParameters.md

 - `-e ssh` to ensure rsync tunnels traffic through a ssh-tunnel, applies only if there is a remote server
 - `-e "ssh -p nn"` choose another port nn if standard port 22 is not used, enable by setting port number in parameters, applies only if remote server

-## Ssh parameters
+## Ssh parameters (local)

 There are two parameters to set for ssh.
+The local ssh parameters overrides global ssh parameters set in the [user config](/post/userconfiguration/).

 - ssh port, set if ssh uses other port than standard port 22
-- the ssh identity file, normally this is either `id_dsa` or `id_rsa`, set name only if other identity file to be used by ssh
+- the ssh keypath and identity file, normally this is `.ssh/id_rsa`, set name only if other keypath and identity file to be used by ssh